Donate

 However, many fast food breakfasts deliver a full day’s worth of fat and enough saturated fat for three days.
 Many breakfast items are also obscenely high in sodium (even non-salty baked goods such as pastries and muffins).
 And that’s to say nothing of calories, which can top 1,000.
 But you can find healthier choices on most menus.
 The key is to look for items with both fiber and protein—which makes them more filling and satisfying—but not too much fat.

-Tips for making smarter fast food breakfast choices:
+Tips for a healthier fast food breakfast:

 Go easy on the cheese and breakfast sauces.
-Ask for the sauce on the side to keep the calories down.
+Ask for the sauce on the side to keep the total calories down.

 Choose toast or English muffins over biscuits.
 Biscuits are usually higher in calories and fat than toast or English muffins.